PrameTan/prametan.github.io/_posts/blog/2025-01-17-joy-of-lie-algebra-1.md

 > **Exercise.** Show that if $$ I $$ is an ideal of $$ L $$, then $$ [LI] \subseteq I $$ too.

 After we obtain the notion of an ideal, we may define quotients of Lie algebras.
 Suppose $$ L $$ is a Lie algebra, and $$ I $$ an ideal of $$ L $$.
 Since $$ I $$ is already a subspace of $$ L $$, we may simply take the quotient to get the factor space $$ L / I $$.
-Define the Lie braket on this space as follows:
+Define the Lie bracket on this space as follows:

 $$
 	[x + I, y + I] = [xy] + I